shakes76/PatternAnalysis-2024/recognition/46982775_2DUNet/README.md

 More information on the data and study can be found on the CSIRO website [here](https://data.csiro.au/collection/csiro:51392v2).

 ## Dependencies
 This project requires the following to run.
-These dependencies should be installed with the specified versions or higher.
+These dependencies should be installed with the specified versions.
 - Python: 3.10.14
 - Pytorch: 2.0.1
 - Torchvision: 0.15.2